ZoneMinder/zoneminder/docs/api.rst

 ..
 NOTE::

-	ZoneMinder's API layer allows API keys to be encoded either as a query parameter or as a data payload.
-If you don't pass keys, you could use cookies (not recommended as a general approach)
+	If you are using an ``HTTP GET`` request, the token/auth needs to be passed as a query parameter in the URL.
+If you are using an ``HTTP POST`` (like when you use the API to modify a monitor, for example), you can choose to pass the token as a data payload instead.
+The API layer discards data payloads for ``HTTP GET``.
+Finally, If you don't pass keys, you could also use cookies (not recommended as a general approach).

 Key lifetime (v1.0)
 ^^^^^^^^^^^^^^^^^^^^^